Blibbo/Studio/Software/Programming/Atomic tools/DBMS/MySQL/MySQL.md

 A `db.opt` file is stored in the same directory as the database tables' data and it contains database info in plain text in `key=value` pairs.
 Applies to the entirety of the DB Schema

-## Trivia
+## History

 MySQL was created by [[MySQL AB]] and published under the [[GPL]].
-Michael Widenius, the creator, named this DBMS after his daughter who is literally called "**My**".
+[[Michael Widenius]], the creator, named this DBMS after his daughter who is literally called "My".
+My Widenius.

 [[Oracle]] now owns the MySQL trademark and copyrights, but the GPL still protects the product.